 Payment Schedule: If FACTS is set up with a checking or savings account, the immediate down payment is 20% of the total amount budgeted, followed by 4 monthly payments of 20% (Feb. - May for Spring semester and Sept. - Dec. for Fall semester).
-If a credit card is used, the immediate down payment is 40% of the total amount budgeted, followed by 3 monthly payments of 20% (Feb. - April for Spring semester and Sept. - Nov. for Fall semester).
+If a credit/debit card is used, the immediate down payment is 40% of the total amount budgeted, followed by 3 monthly payments of 20% (Feb. - April for Spring semester and Sept. - Nov. for Fall semester).
+FACTS is also available for the Summer.
+Contact the Financial Aid Office for more information.
 Each monthly payment is processed on the 5th of the month.
 Students are responsible for notifying the seminary of any changes they would like made to the original agreement.
-In the event there are consistent problems with any student's agreement, the Financial Aid Office reserves the right to terminate the FACTS agreement and restrict usage to the FACTS system.
+In the event there are consistent problems with any student's agreement and restrict usage to the FACTS system.